cockpit-project/cockpit/HACKING.md

     $ make ESLINT=0

+## Running stylelint

+Cockpit uses [Stylelint](https://stylelint.io/) to automatically check CSS code style in `.css` and `scss` files.

+The linter is executed within every build as a webpack preloader.

+For developer convenience, the Stylelint can be started explicitly by:

+    $ npm run stylelint

+Violations of some rules can be fixed automatically by:

+    $ npm run stylelint:fix

+Rules configuration can be found in the `.stylelintrc.json` file.

+During fast iterative development, you can also choose to not run stylelint.
+This speeds up the build and avoids build failures due to e. g. ill-formatted css or other issues:

+    $ make STYLELINT=0

 ## Working on your local machine: Cockpit's session pages

 It's easy to set up your local Linux machine for rapid development of Cockpit's